Free Fractions: An Invitation to (applied) Free Fields: Calculating

 To be able to minimize, we would like to have a very ``simple'' structure, that is, the (diagonal) pivot blocks should be as small as possible.
 For the example here, an ALS for a monomial, this is respected by the \emph{minimal inverse} (Theorem~\ref{thr:ff.mininv}).

 \begin{notation} The set of the natural numbers is denoted by $\numN = \{ 1,2,\ldots \}$, that including zero by $\numN_0$.
 Zero entries in matrices are usually replaced by (lower) dots to emphasize the structure of the non-zero entries unless they result from transformations where there were possibly non-zero entries before.
-We denote by $I_n$ the identity matrix and $\perm_n$ the permutation matrix that reverses the order of rows/columns (of size $n$) respectively $I$ and $\perm$ if the size is clear from the context. \end{notation}
+We denote by $I_n$ the identity matrix and $\perm_n$ the permutation matrix that reverses the order of rows/columns (of size $n$) respectively $I$ and $\perm$ if the size is clear from the context.
+By $v\trp$ we denote the transpose of a vector $v$.
+Given an ALS $\als{A} = (u,A,v)$ with $v = [0,\ldots,0,\lambda]\trp$ we also write $\als{A} = (1,A,\lambda)$. \end{notation}